 At Montana State university, assessment of student learning is governed by the Student Outcomes Assessment Policy and directed by the Assessment and Outcomes Committee, and Core 2.0 Curriculum Committee.

-All academic programs at Montana State University are required to submit a report on the previous year's assessment activities annually.
-The annual reports are due on September 15th each year.
-Please submit Undergraduate and Graduate Program Assessment Reports to email@example.com.
+All undergraduate academic programs at Montana State University are required to submit a report on the previous year's assessment activities annually, and biennially for graduate programs. (see assessment cycle below) The annual reports are due on September 15th each year.
+Please submit Assessment Reports to email@example.com.

 Questions or Suggestions?